philnandreoli/langchain-financial-advisor/README.md

     PORT=                               # Choose a port number you want the API to run on CHAT_PORT=8501
     API_ENDPOINT=                       http://langchain-financial-reporting-api:${PORT}/financials
+    APPLICATIONINSIGHTS_CONNECTION_STRING = # Retrieve this from your Azure Portal Deployment
    ```

 # Run the agent